jesterzhou/gol/documentation.md

                 the solution of this
-                    convert cell[x,y] to coordinates. cx, and cy track dx and dy of canvas from viewport origin (0,0). add or subtract depending on translation of + or - , (is cell getting closer towards relative viewport origin? or further?)
+                    convert cell[x,y] to coordinates. cx, and cy track dx and dy of canvas from viewport origin (0,0). add or subtract depending on translation of + or - , (is cell getting closer towards viewport origin? or further?)

+                            (how to know if to add or subtract dx or dy?) these are opposite, as canvas pans,
-                            these are opposite, as viewport origin ... dx -> + , cell -> -
+                                dx -> + , cell -> - ... dx panning right from vpo, cell panning left to vpo
-                                dy -> - , cell -> +
+                                dy -> - , cell -> + ... dy panning down from vpo, cell panning up to vpo

+                                dx -> - , cell -> +
+                                dy -> + , cell -> -

-                                resulting is the new viewport position of cell.
+                                resulting is the new translated client viewport position of cell.

                 i.e. cells pans alongside canvas, canvas translate +10, cell translate +10